ansible/awx/docs/docsite/rst/administration/containers_instance_groups.rst

 .. |Launch inventory with localhost| image:: ../common/images/inventories-launch-adhoc-cg-test-localhost.png

 .. image:: ../common/images/inventories-launch-adhoc-cg-test-localhost2.png
+	:alt: Screenshot of launching an inventory with localhost

 You can see in the jobs detail view the container was reached successfully using one of ad hoc jobs.